mahrts/mahrts/README.md

   - Advanced Python techniques

 ---
-📫 **Looking for ML/MLOps Engineer or Data Scientist roles (Industry or academia) where I can contribute.**
+📫 **Looking for ML/MLOps Engineer or Data Scientist roles where I can contribute.**